Learn how to color fondant with this step-by-step photo tutorial. Perfect for all your cake and cupcake decorating projects.

 You can buy fondant in many different ways: large tubs, small packages, pure white, colored, you can make your own, whatever strikes your fancy.

 I typically will buy or make my fondant white and color it for whatever project I am working on.
+Particularly if I’m only making a small amount of color.
+Fondant is far and away cheaper if you buy a big container of white rather than paying a premium for little containers of colored fondant.
 Coloring fondant is easy, but takes a little bit of time and muscle power, depending on how dark the color needs to be.

 Pick up the ball and stretch fondant from the bottom of the ball over food coloring.
 Keep stretching the fondant in various directions.